“Are you sure she won’t chomp on my hand?”

 I decided not to try to find out, but if I had — the result would have been what the Fischer family has experienced for 14 years; this dog is very clever, plays poker well, and never bit anyone, ever.
 She was the sweetest dog you could imagine, even though she technically was a mixture of what many would consider two aggressive breeds in Shar-Pei and Pit Bull.
 My daughter, Christine, can train dogs well and has extensive experience in working with Dog Rescues, the Pound and the Humane Society since she was ten years old.
 She was right in stating that …

 “Dogs want to please and will become whatever the owner creates.”

-Many of you are new enough to the site to not know that Abbie was a star in my YouTube videos (viewed 1.8 million times) about the Oregon Spread Offense from over seven years ago.
+Many of you are new enough to the site to not know that Abbie was a star in my YouTube videos (viewed over two million times) about the Oregon Spread Offense from over nine years ago.
 The favorite “Abbie appearance” of many is in this video about the Outside Zone Read, as Abbie endured a hot August day to get the cheese treats and provided the biggest “chomp” sound ever as she downed another piece of cheddar.
 She was also featured at 9:27 in that video, as well.
 She may have gained weight that day from all the snacks!